-Some of the preventable causes of adult heart disease that begin in childhood are:
+Some of the causes of adult heart disease that begin in childhood and can be prevented are:

 Although it’s true that heart disease risk can run in families, a healthy diet can help every child reduce heart disease risk.
 If heart disease does run in your child’s family, talk with your child’s health care provider about whether to have your child’s cholesterol and blood pressure measured regularly, in addition to watching weight.

 Healthy food, healthy hearts